dojo/dojo.io/site/source/cookbook/command-line/create-new-app.md

 ## Additional resources

-* Dojo 2 requires Node.JS version 6 or above.
-To install the latest versions of Node, visit their [website](https://nodejs.org).
+* Dojo 2 requires Node.js version 6 or above.
+To install the latest versions of Node, visit the [Node.js website](https://nodejs.org).
 * To learn more about the Dojo CLI, refer to the [Dojo 2 local installation](/tutorials/000_local_installation) tutorial.